RobbieMurray/RobbieMurray/README.md

 ### Hi there 👋

 My name is Robbie and I'm interested in solving hard problems.
-I am CS graduate from London, but currently exploring to find a place to call home.
+I am CS graduate from London, living in Whistler, BC, but currently exploring to find a place to call home.

 More to come...